|

 a

-radio frequency voltage to appear on that wire.
-It was found
+radio frequency voltage to appear on that wire and radio frequency

-of the antenna is important and depends on the frequency that
+of antenna is important and that length depends on the wavelength of

 allow Morse